danomatika/ofxPd/README.md

 pdMultiExample & Multiple Instance Support
 ------------------------------------------

-This special example demonstrates libpd's experimental multiple-instance support, where you can run multiple separate instances of libpd concurrently.
+This special example demonstrates ofxPd's multiple-instance support, where you can run multiple separate instances of libpd concurrently.

-To build and run this example, the following C flags must be set: `-DPDINSTANCE` & `-DPDTHREADS`.
+To build and run this example, the following C *and* C++ flags must be set: `-DPDINSTANCE` & `-DPDTHREADS`.
 If these are not set, the example will exit early with an error.

-_Note: multi-instance support is still experimental.
-For instance, currently each instance still shares a single set of receiver callbacks._

 ### Makefile